Real-Time Tag Monitoring

 Synthetic tests catch failures that real-user monitoring misses: low-traffic page issues, multi-step data passing failures, and overnight deployment breakages.
 Combined with real-user monitoring, synthetic testing reduces mean time to detection from days to under 2 hours.

-Every tag event, network request, consent change, and performance measurement can be streamed to your own BigQuery dataset.
-The export includes 70+ columns across five tables.
+Every tag event, network request, consent change, and performance measurement streams in real time to your workspace BigQuery dataset with per-tenant row-level isolation.
+The export includes 130+ columns across five tables.
 You query it with SQL, connect BI tools (Looker Studio, Tableau, Power BI), and build custom dashboards that answer your specific business questions.

 White-Label Reports